-Subnet Mask Enter the subnet mask for the system at the primary site and the secondary site.

-Public NIC Select the public NIC for each system from the drop-down list configuration and start GCO automatically after the wizard completes the necessary configurations.
+for the system at the primary and secondary site.
+Start GCO after Select this check box to bring the cluster service group online and start GCO automatically after the wizard completes the necessary configurations.
 Otherwise, you must bring the service group online and start GCO manually, after the wizard completes.
 Once GCO is configured and running, deselecting the checkbox does not stop GCO.